 1. Outgrown or Not Worn Clothing

-Too-small clothing is usually simple to grab and place in the yard sale bin but don’t forget those clothes that do currently fit, but your child never wears.
-Like the sweater vest you thought would make your little man look handsome but he refuses to get within 5 feet of.
+Too-small clothing is usually simple to grab and place in the yard sale bin, but don’t forget those clothes that currently fit, but your kids never wear.
+Like the sweater vest you thought would make your little man look handsome, but he refuses to get within 5 feet of it.

 2. Outgrown Sporting Equipment

-Gently used sporting equipment is a HOT item at yard sales.
-Soccer cleats, baseball cleats, baseball gloves, shin guards etc, all sell really well as most children don’t use them more than a season and they have lots of wear in them.
+Gently used sports equipment is a HOT item at yard sales.
+Soccer cleats, baseball cleats, baseball gloves, shin guards, etc., all sell really well as most children don’t use them for more than a season and they have lots of wear left in them.

 3. Outgrown or Ignored Toys

-Chances are your children have at least 1/2 a dozen toys each that they either outgrew or never use.
+Chances are your children have plenty of toys that they have outgrown or never used.

 4. Outgrown or Ignored Books

-Gently used books sell well and honestly, most bookshelves in our homes only contain a small handful that get read over and over again.
+Gently used books sell well and honestly, most bookshelves in our homes only contain a small handful of books that are read over and over again.
 Take your child’s collection down to that small, well-loved handful and sell the rest.

 5. Outgrown or Not Loved Room Accessories

-Your 13 year old daughter probably is not in love with those room accessories she picked out when she was 6.
-Add them to the yard sale pile and make another 6 year old very happy.
+Your 13-year-old daughter probably is not in love with those home decor items she picked out when she was 6.
+Add them to the yard sale pile and make another 6-year-old very happy.